austingene/docs.forgerock.org/README.md

 reader is currently viewing.

 Definitely do this step using an editor or IDE that lets you prepare, review, and commit a global search replace across multiple files.
-If you find yourself writing your own tool to make the changes, you are probably working too hard.
-If you do it by hand, get in touch with me because you are obviously not busy enough and I have some work to delegate to you. ;-)

 # TODO